kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 {% prism css %}
 @media screen and (min-width: 768px) {
+  // code is already here
 }
 {% endprism %}

 You get the idea...

 This was the LESS setup for the project and as with the `package.json` and `bower.json` files, they needed to be setup differently for the refactor.
-I copied the `.less` files over like I did with the `.json` files, but while removing the `.json` dependencies was annoyingly manageable, removing the styles like this was a mind-numbing experience.
+I started redoing the `.less` files like I did with the `.json` files and while redoing the `.json` dependencies was a manageable inconvenience, redoing the style setup was a mind-numbing experience.

+I knew I had to create a standard template for all this stuff.
+So I took notes on the tooling while doing the refactor and when it was finished, I started to create the template.

+<a name="more-problems"></a>
+## More Problems
+The template started off as a bunch files in GitHub repo.
+It contained the `.less` and `.json` files, and other things like the Grunt and Gulp files, and a `.gitignore` file.

+Another set of problems soon appeared:

+* setting up this project from the repo wasn't really convenient.
+I could `git clone` it but that would download a folder with the files and not just files themselves.
+I would then either have the rename the folder to match the project or copy the files to another folder...doable but not convenient.

+* The template contained LESS files but I knew there would be instances where I would need to use another pre-processor.
+For example, .[Jekyll has built-in Sass integration](http://jekyllrb.com/docs/assets/) so using [Sass](http://sass-lang.com/ "Review the Sass pre-processor") in that situation may make more sense.
+Plus, I've been reading up on [Rework](https://github.com/reworkcss/rework) which lets you build a customizable pre-processor, so there may when I don't even need LESS or Sass.

+* The template contained a `.gitignore` that listed some common files that are ignore with Git commits.
+But my day job requires my working in a .NET environment that contains almost a decade of codified requirements.
+One of the chief requirements is that we manage version control with [TFS](https://www.visualstudio.com/en-us/products/tfs-overview-vs.aspx "Review Microft's Team Foundation Server") instead of Git.

+* The template was configured really well for single page applications (SPAs), but I do a fair amount of WordPress work as well.
+The template wasn't really set up for that: some Gulp/Grunt plugins wouldn't work the way I needed them to, the CSS needed a slightly difference build-out process in some spots and `.gitignore` needed a few more files added to it.